PTH (1-34) Human

 Parathyroid Hormone (7-84) N15 Labeled Human Recombinant

-PTH (7-84) N15 Human Recombinant produced in E.coli is a single, non-glycosylated polypeptide chain containing 78 amino acids and having a molecular mass of 8900 Dalton labeled by the stable isotope N15.
+Recombinant Human PTH (7-84) N15, produced in E. coli, is a single, non-glycosylated polypeptide chain composed of 78 amino acids.
+With a molecular mass of 8900 Daltons, it is labeled with the stable isotope N15.
+This product is purified using proprietary chromatographic techniques.

 Shipped with Ice Packs